phpmyadmin/docker/README.md

 You can use following tags on Docker hub:

 * `latest` - latest stable release
-* `4.8` - latest stable release for the 4.8 version
+* `4.9` - latest stable release for the 4.9 version
-* `4.8.5` - specific patch release for the 4.8 version

 For each tag the following variants are provided: